[elfsight_twitter_feed id="1"]

 Resilience focuses on extreme disturbances with potentially catastrophic consequences.
 According to FERC, a resilient grid has the “ability to withstand and reduce the magnitude and/or disruption of disruptive events, which includes the capability to anticipate, adapt to, and/or rapidly recover from such an event.”

-With on-site fuel and the ability to dispatch 24/7, maintaining existing coal capacity is a simple and cost-effective way to promote grid resilience.
 The continuing retirement of fuel-secure electricity sources may be making the grid less resilient to major disturbances that could interrupt electricity for prolonged periods of time.
 Fuel security — ensuring that fuel is always available to generate electricity — enables the grid to absorb and recover quickly from manmade or natural disturbances that otherwise could have severe, possibly catastrophic, consequences.

 The coal fleet helps to keep electricity prices affordable.
 States that rely on coal for most of their electricity pay lower electricity prices than the national average.